 On top of that, i was diagnosed with scoliosis.

 I hated PE lessons and was really bad at sports.

-My parents did what they could to search for the best doctors in their field in the hope they would straighten my legs and I could walk properly again.
+My parents did what they could to search for the best doctors in the hope they would straighten my legs and I could walk properly.
 But going back to my early years…..around the age of 4, I was given painful injections into my legs – daily.
 I cant remember exactly for how many months I had to endure this but it seemed like forever.
-I would spend the rest of the day in the nursery almost immobile due to an awful pain in my legs as a result of these injections.
+I would spend the days in the nursery almost immobile due to an awful pain in my legs as a result of these injections.

-The injections didn’t help.
-So my mum travelled the country to find a good orthopaedic surgeon and finally found someone who instructed me to wear these awful leg braces made out of rubber that would turn my legs out – i hated them but wore them.
+Sadly, the injections didn’t help.
+So my mum travelled the country to find a good orthopedic surgeon and finally found someone who instructed me to wear strange leg braces made out of rubber that would turn my legs out – i hated them but wore them.
 But there had been no change in the way I walked.

 But still, nothing was as important as to sort my legs out and my mum was always reminding me to walk slowly, mindfully, feel every step and not let my feet turn inwards.
-These mindful reminders would start first thing in the morning when I went to school, my mum would watch me from the balcony and as I waved, she would make this sign indicating that I must concentrate on my walking.
+These mindful reminders would start first thing in the morning when I went to school, my mum would watch me from the balcony as i was leaving the house, and as I waved to her, she would make this sign indicating that I must concentrate on my walking.

 I became very mindful of my feet, and practiced walking with my feet straight for years.
-Eventually, that became a habit and I could walk, although when I was not concentrating, my feet would still turn inwards and legs felt weak.
+Eventually, that became a habit and I could walk well, although when I was not concentrating, my feet would still turn inwards and legs felt weak.